0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 You get [rewards](https://gitlab.com/partisiablockchain/node-operators-rewards/-/tree/main?ref_type=heads) for delegating tokens to node operators.
 The rewards are calculated as a factor multiplied with the number of rewardable tokens delegated: $Delegated_{rewardable} = \frac{Released_{MPC}}{Total_{MPC}} Delegated$

-The rewards calculation rewards paid out
+The calculation method for rewards, and the history of payouts are available [here](https://gitlab.com/partisiablockchain/node-operators-rewards/-/blob/main/mainnet/README.md#computing-rewards)

 ### How to delegate MPC tokens